def1ant1/hermes-chat/docs/wiki/HOME.md

 ## Hermes Chat knowledge base update

-Hermes Labs has completed the documentation rebrand from LobeChat to Hermes Chat.
+Hermes Labs has completed the documentation rebrand from Hermes Chat to Hermes Chat.
 All support teams should now reference the refreshed guides at <https://hermes.chat/docs>.

 - The README hero, deployment tutorials, and usage manuals now reflect Hermes terminology.
 - Locale files under `locales/en-US` were regenerated with the rebranding CLI.
 Non-English strings remain in review—watch `docs/development/rebranding.md` for translation status.